When You Make Someone The Unknowing Star Of Intimate Pictures or Video

 Invasion of Privacy For Sexual Gratification

-All cases of criminal invasion of privacy involve images or video of a person’s “intimate parts.”
+All cases of criminal invasion of privacy involve images or videos of a person’s “intimate parts.”
 But it can be an even more serious offense if the person who took those images or videos did so for “sexual gratification.”

 Invasion of privacy for sexual gratification (C.R.S.
 18-3-405.6) is a separate criminal offense and a class 1 misdemeanor, the highest level of a misdemeanor under Colorado law.
 But it is also an “extraordinary risk” crime.
 That means a conviction can result in an additional six months of jail time on top of the 18 months behind bars a defendant may face for a class 1 misdemeanor.